Guide

 What you can claim: tax-deductible Interest expenses

-In general, the IRS allows businesses to deduct interest paid on:
+In general, you can deduct interest you pay on:

 • Business loans